Esox-Lucius/Securitysoftware/README.md

 # Securitysoftware

-- More info will arrive at some point
+- More info & data will arrive at some point

 # Useful stuff